BillyDM/billydm.github.io/content/blog/clarifying-some-things.md

 * Kinetic scrolling for touch screens (although this probably isn't that necessary unless you're targeting mobile)
 * Infinitely scrolling lists (very hard to get right)
 * Ability to move panels using drag-and-drop, as well as the ability to pop-out panels into a floating window
-* Support for custom layouts for things like node editors (tricky if using a declarative API)
+* Support for custom layouts for things like node editors
 * Animation support
 * Nested drop-down menus, as well as the ability to scroll drop-downs that are taller than the screen.
 * Proper nested tree widget